By: Team AY1920S1-CS2103-T12-2 Since: Sept 2019 Licence: NUS

 Alternative 2: Handle user input only when the command is entered, utilizing the

-to handle user inputs and pass it to theTrie
+Parserto handle user inputs and pass it to theTrieto be evaluated.-

 Pros: Adheres to current flow of command executions, will not break any OOP principles.